sigmdel/xiao_usarts/README.md

 and define `USE_ALT_SERIAL3` in `3usarts.ino`.
 It may be necessary to close and restart the IDE if there's a complaint about a twice defined `SERCOM2_Handler`; a lot of things are cached in that environment.

+See [Getting Started with Seeeduino XIAO](https://wiki.seeedstudio.com/Seeeduino-XIAO/#software) on the SeeedStuoio Wiki for details about using the Arduino IDE and obtaining the correct board defintions.

 ## 5. References